Automotive Technicians, Auto Electricians, Technical Support and Advisory staff and Service Managers

 The national median rate of $33 per hour

 Responsible for technical supervision of staff, technical training and sometimes content of hands-on work, the team leader may work as much as 50% on tools [occasionally 100% off tools].
 Employees will note the title and duties of this role are not consistent throughout the industry.
-Assuming however that it is a senior technical role as described above, the rates vary between $29 and $38 with an extremely high-end rate of $40 per hour which is rarely ever seen.
+Assuming however that it is a senior technical role as described above, the rates vary between $31 and $40 with an extremely high-end rate of $45 per hour which is rarely ever seen.
 The top end of this scale would be for a master technician/foreperson with combined hands-on technical and supervisory responsibilities or for technicians employed in areas that are deemed hard to fill.
-The top end rates are usually only paid in Auckland in very few dealerships where these top end, brand-specific skills are still hard to secure.
+The top end rates are usually only paid in Auckland in very few dealerships where these top end, brand-specific skills are still hard to secure and employees are irreplaceable. .

 Automotive Service Advisers/Service Writers/Service Consultants

 Service advisers are defined as a trade qualified automotive technicians who are employed in front line roles.
 The positions include upselling service and liaison regarding technical issues as well as costing, invoicing, booking and dealing directly with the customer.

-Salaries range from $55,000 per annum at the lower levels to $80’000 PA with an extreme upper range of $90’000 which is rarely found.
+Salaries range from $55,000 per annum to $70'000.
+Added incentives can find employees in this category earning $65'000 to $90’000.
 Service advisers at the lower end of the salary scale tend to have secured employment in regions with smaller populations.
-Candidates operating from large flagship franchises tend to be earning $65000 although the base salaries are commonly $55000 to $65000.
-In the Auckland region often a loading pushes rates above $65000 to offset a higher cost of living.
+Candidates operating from large flagship franchises tend to be earning base salaries of $65000 although the base salaries are commonly $55000 to $65000 dependant on how incentives are calculated, e.g., the higher the at-risk component of income the higher the overall income.